AxelRamosGarcia/FuNTB/README.md

 - Beta coefficient (`float`): Weighs the contribution of the Alteration Density Score (DAGS), whose optimized value is 0.0007787658410143285.
 - Gamma coefficient (`float`): Weighs the contribution of the Alteration Density Score (CDAS), whose optimized value is 0.060668525143235286.
 - Sample Lists Files (`txt`): Contain lists of samples from groups with contrasting phenotypic features.

+Each of these scores (ADS, DAGS, and CDAS) contributes to calculating the Comprehensive Alteration Impact Score (CAIS), which determines the node sizes in the network.

+To execute this script, run the following command:

 ```bash
 python FuNTB.py Network_name Variation_dictionary_file Percentage_factor alpha_coefficient beta_coefficient gamma_coefficient Group_list_1 Group_list_2 ...
 Group_list_n
 ```